 Acceptance into the professional phase of training is conditional and depends on the student's ability to perform the essential functions identified for this program.
 Reasonable accommodations will be considered.
-Completion of a physical examination documenting the student's ability to perform essential functions and proof of required Students who withdraw or are unable to progress in the Respiratory Therapist program may apply for readmission.
-The Respiratory Therapist Admissions Committee will consider readmission requests on an individual basis.
-Decisions regarding readmission will be based on program readmission policies in effect at the time of request and availability of openings.
-Students must apply for readmission by writing a letter to the Respiratory Therapist Admissions Committee, Respiratory immunizations will be required prior to final acceptance.
+Completion of a physical examination documenting the student's ability to perform essential functions and proof of required immunizations will be required prior to final acceptance.
 The applicant will incur cost of the physical examination and immunizations.